mcfilib/filib.github.io/posts/2015-03-03-my-technology-radar.md

 *trial*

-As part of the real-time notification engine I'll be working on, I'm planning to use Socket.IO on the client side.
-It looks like a fairly mature project and there's a Haskell implementation of the protocol [available on Hackage](https://hackage.haskell.org/package/socket-io) making it a nice fit with other technologies on my radar.
+I'm planning to use Socket.IO as part of the real-time notification engine at work.
+It looks like a mature project that has traction in the `js` community and there's already a Haskell implementation of the protocol [available on Hackage](https://hackage.haskell.org/package/socket-io).

 <http://socket.io>